chuckstack/chuckstack.github.io/src-ls/blog-llm-ai-operations-automation.md

 ## TODO

 This is a draft - need to complete
-- add pictures to videos to ensure the still better represents the video
 - Add better blog.md describtion
 - create discussion link in team.chuck-stack.org